junxit/us-congress-bills-112/metadata.md

 - 2012-07-09 — Placed on the Union Calendar, Calendar No. 425.
 - 2012-07-09 — Reported (Amended) by the Committee on Energy and Commerce.
 H. Rept.
 112-586.
 - 2012-07-09 — Reported (Amended) by the Committee on Energy and Commerce.
 H. Rept.
 112-586.
+- 2012-08-01 — Considered under suspension of the rules. (consideration: CR H5602-5604)
+- 2012-08-01 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+4273.
+- 2012-08-01 — Motion to reconsider laid on the table Agreed to without objection.
+- 2012-08-01 — Mr. Olson moved to suspend the rules and pass the bill, as amended.
+- 2012-08-01 — On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR H5602-5603)
+- 2012-08-01 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote.(text: CR H5602-5603)